ZeeMastermind/swag-latex-template/README.md

 You will need to either get a LaTeX editor or use an online one like Overleaf (free if you're a student).
 If you use an online editor, SAVE YOUR TEXT SOMEWHERE ELSE FIRST!
 It can be a google doc, a back of a napkin, whatever.

-I use TeXStudio, but it doesn't really matter as long as it can compile LaTeX as LuaLaTex.
+I use TeXWorks, but it doesn't really matter as long as it can compile LaTeX as LuaLaTex.

 Then, download the swag_template.tex file and the images folder.
 You will also have to find SWAG_logo.png from DTRPG or Pinnacle's website and place it in the folder.
 You may need the fonts in this repository as well: otherwise, they are in Pinnacle's indesign template on DTRPG.